manuellapaez/Agents-AzureAIFoundry/README.md

 - Return structured JSON with recommended actions
 - Justify each action and specify the execution channel
 - Prioritize actions based on client data and business rules

+### Data Integrity Rules
+To ensure correct recurrence analysis, the store name (PoS) must always be unique and distinct across the database.
+- Never reuse the same store name for different PoS entries.
+- If two stores belong to the same client, use a clear naming convention (e.g., include neighborhood, branch number, or internal code).
+#### Analysis Key Structure
+The agent uses the following combination as the unique key for recurrence checks:
+- Product (SKU)
+- Client
+- Store Name (PoS)

+This ensures that recurrence is only detected when the same SKU, client, and store are involved.

+Correct Example:
+- `Central Supermarket - Downtown Branch`

+- `Central Supermarket - South Zone Branch`

+Incorrect Example (not allowed):
+- `Central Supermarket` (used for more than one branch)

 ### Validation
 Tested with: